Robert W. Chambers

-Life
+Early life

 Chambers was born in Brooklyn, New York, to William P. Chambers (1827–1911), a corporate and bankruptcy lawyer, and Caroline Smith Boughton (1842–1913).
 His parents met when his mother was twelve years old and William P. was interning with her father, Joseph Boughton, a prominent corporate lawyer.
 Eventually the two formed the law firm of Chambers and Boughton which continued to prosper even after Joseph's death in 1861.
-Robert Chambers's great-grandfather, William Chambers (birth unknown), a lieutenant in the British Royal Navy, was married to Amelia Saunders (1765–1822), a great granddaughter of Tobias Saunders of Westerly, Rhode Island.
-The couple moved from Westerly to Greenfield, Massachusetts and then to Galway, New York, where their son, also William Chambers (1798–1874), was born.
+Robert Chambers's great-grandfather, William Chambers (birth unknown), a lieutenant in the British Royal Navy, was married to Amelia Saunders (1765–1822), a great-granddaughter of Tobias Saunders of Westerly, Rhode Island.
+The couple moved from Westerly to Greenfield, Massachusetts, and then to Galway, New York, where their son, also named William Chambers (1798–1874), was born.
 The second William graduated from Union College at the age of 18, and then went to a college in Boston, where he studied medicine.
 Upon graduating, he and his wife, Eliza P. Allen (1793–1880), a direct descendant of Roger Williams, the founder of Providence, Rhode Island, were among the first settlers of Broadalbin, New York.
 His brother was the architect Walter Boughton Chambers.

 Chambers was first educated at the Brooklyn Polytechnic Institute, and then entered the Art Students' League at around the age of twenty, where the artist Charles Dana Gibson was a fellow student.
 Chambers studied in Paris at the École des Beaux-Arts and the Académie Julian from 1886 to 1893, and his work was displayed at the Salon as early as 1889.

+Career

 On his return to New York, he succeeded in selling his illustrations to Life, Truth, and Vogue magazines.
 Then, for reasons unclear, he devoted his time to writing, producing his first novel, In the Quarter, written in 1887 in Munich.
-His most famous, and perhaps most meritorious, effort is The King in Yellow, a collection of Art Nouveau short stories published in 1895.
-This included several famous weird short stories which are connected by the theme of a fictitious drama of the same title, which drives those who read it insane.
+His most famous effort is The King in Yellow, a collection of short stories published in 1895.
+This included several famous weird short stories that are connected by the theme of a fictitious drama of the same title, which drives those who read it insane.
 E. F. Bleiler described The King in Yellow as one of the most important works of American supernatural fiction.
-It was also strongly admired by H. P. Lovecraft and his circle.
+The story was also strongly admired by H. P. Lovecraft and his circle.

-Chambers returned to the weird genre in his later short story collections The Maker of Moons, The Mystery of Choice and The Tree of Heaven, but none earned him as much success as The King in Yellow.
-Some of Chambers's work contains elements of science fiction, such as In Search of the Unknown and Police!!!, about a zoologist who encounters monsters.
+Chambers returned to the weird genre in his later short story collections The Maker of Moons, The Mystery of Choice and The Tree of Heaven, but none matched the success or acclaim of The King in Yellow.
+Some of Chambers's work contains elements of science fiction, such as In Search of the Unknown (1904) and Police!!!
+(1915), about a zoologist who encounters monsters.
+Lovecraft expressed admiration for Chambers's story "The Harbor Master" (from In Search of the Unknown) which probably influenced "The Shadow Over Innsmouth" (1931).